Tunable Chiral Bound States in a Dimer Chain of Coupled Resonators: Single-photon Bound States

 \section{Single-photon Bound States}

 The presence of the TLE breaks down the translational symmetry of the dimer chain, which leads to the highly-localized states.
-Besides the two ordinary bound states outside the bands, there is one emerging bound state inside the gap.
-We plot the energy spectrum in the single excitation subspace in Fig.~\ref{fig2} by numerical diagonalization of the Hamiltonian in the real space.
+We plot the energy spectrum versus coupling strengths in the single excitation subspace in Fig.~\ref{fig2} by numerical diagonalization of the Hamiltonian in the real space with 100 resonators.
+The periodic boundary conditions is used.
 Two energy bands of scattering states are symmetrically formed above and below $\epsilon =\omega _{c}$ with $2\delta $ as the band gap.
-Obviously the two bands merge to one band when there is no energy difference between resonators ($\delta=0$).
+Obviously, the two bands merge to one band when there is no energy difference between resonators ($\delta=0$).
 The three curves, one above all bands, one below all bands and the other inside the band gap, are the bound states.
 As coupling strengths increase, the energy differences between the bound states and the band edges also increase.
-However, the increment of the energy differences between the bound states and the band edges very depend on transition frequency $\Omega$, especially for the emerging bound state inside the gap.
+However, the increment of the energy differences between the bound states and the band edges is dependent on transition frequency $\Omega$, especially for the emerging bound state inside the gap.
 When $\Omega <\omega _{c}$, the energy of the emerging bound state increases as the coupling strengths increase.
 When $\Omega >\omega _{c}$, the energy of the emerging bound state decreases as the coupling strengths increase.
-In Fig.~\ref {fig2}(c) and (d) the TLE only interacts with one resonator of the unit cell.
+In Fig.~\ref{fig2}(c) and (d) the TLE only interacts with one resonator of the unit cell.
 It is noted that Fig.\ref{fig2}(d) can be obtained by the mirror reflection of the Fig.\ref{fig2}(c) with mirror surface locating at $\epsilon =\omega _{c}$, which actually indicates the same mirror reflection symmetry of the dimer resonator energies and the TLE's energy when $a \rightarrow b $ and $ \Omega-\omega_{c} \rightarrow -(\Omega-\omega_{c})$.
 Hereafter, for brevity, the bound state above, below the bands are denoted bound state I, II, and the bound state in the band gap is denoted as bound state III.